azmu0520/js-savollari/README.md

 ## Q. **_Describe Singleton Pattern In JavaScript?_**

 The singleton pattern is an often used JavaScript design pattern.
 It provides a way to wrap the code into a logical unit that can be accessed through a single variable.
 The Singleton design pattern is used when only one instance of an object is needed throughout the lifetime of an application.
-In JavaScript, Singleton pattern have many uses, they can be used for NameSpacing, which reduce the number of global variables in your page (prevent from polluting global space), organizing the code in a consistent manner, which increase the readability and maintainability of your pages.
+In JavaScript, Singleton pattern have many uses, they can be used for NameSpacing, which reduce the number of global o'zgaruvchilar in your page (prevent from polluting global space), organizing the code in a consistent manner, which increase the readability and maintainability of your pages.

 There are two important points in the traditional definition of Singleton pattern: